mintoolkit/mint/README.md

 ### Nginx fails in my minified image

 If you see `nginx: [emerg] mkdir() "/var/lib/nginx/body" failed` it means your nginx setup uses a non-standard temporary directory.
 Nginx will fail if the base directory for its temporary folders doesn't exist (they won't create the missing intermediate directories).
-Normally it's `/var/lib/nginx`, but if you have a custom config that points to something else you'll need to add an `--include-path` flag as an extra flag when you run the Slim app.
+Normally it's `/var/lib/nginx`, but if you have a custom config that points to something else you'll need to add an `--include-path` flag as an extra flag when you run the **Mint** app.

-### Slim fails with a 'no permission to read from' error
+### Mint fails with a 'no permission to read from' error

 This problem shouldn't happen anymore because the exported artifacts are saved in a tar file and the master app doesn't need to access the files directly anymore.

-If you run older versions of Slim you can get around this problem by running Slim from a root shell.
+If you run older versions of **Mint** you can get around this problem by running **Mint** from a root shell.
 That way it will have access to all exported files.

-Slim copies the relevant image artifacts trying to preserve their permissions.
+**Mint** copies the relevant image artifacts trying to preserve their permissions.
 If the permissions are too restrictive the master app might not have sufficient priviledge to access these files when it's building the new minified image.

 ## BUILD PROCESS